systek/dataflow/README.md

 ## "Step"
 Similar to "[actors](https://en.wikipedia.org/wiki/Actor_model)", a step is a piece of work which is executed as some input arrives and can produce one or more outputs during execution.
+The output which a step produces is passed to the next step(s) in the dependency chain.

 Steps can be chained together to (complex) graphs by defining dependencies between then, including loop scenarios which are really useful for optimistic locking.